timcdlucas/INLAutils/cran-comments.md

 This package is based around adding to the INLA (http://www.r-inla.org/) package.
 I understand this package cannot be on CRAN.
 I believe other packages on CRAN depend on INLA so hopefully this will not be a problem.

-The examples and tests are a bit slow (but less than 15 seconds).
-Given that they are demonstrating analyses on spatial data, they are inevitably a bit slow.
-If this is a problem I will make them faster (and less realistic).